magicleap/developer-portal-docs/docs/api-ref/api/Modules/group___camera/struct_m_l_depth_camera_data.md

 A structure to encapsulate output data for each camera sensor.

+This is an experimental API which may be modified or removed without any prior notice.

 This structure must be initialized by calling [MLDepthCameraDataInit](/api-ref/api/Modules/group___camera/group___camera.md#void-mldepthcameradatainit) before use.